aninternetian/blender-gazebo/README.md

 ## How to use

-Open terminal in the working mesh folder
+Clone this repo into your home folder and open the terminal from the folder where the final blender model is in.

 ```
 source ~/rmf/build/ros1_mainline/install/setup.bash